 Fire protection systems consist of building current systems, fire-suppression systems, and fire alarm systems.
-At Aura Fire Safety, our objective is to ensure that both residential and commercial buildings are safe.
+At Aura Fire Safety, our objective is to ensure that both residential and commercial buildings are safe with the best San Francisco fire alarm systems.

 Fire prevention regulations stipulate protocols that every commercial and residential building owner must meet to ensure proper maintenance equipment.
 Fire protection requires the installation and utilization of operational and structural systems to reduce the effect of fire on property and people.